The best hotels in Napier

 Skip luxury hotels that are really just well-decorated mid-range properties with inflated rates.
 Napier has a few of those on the Marine Parade strip.
 If you're spending $200+, make sure you're getting the room, the location, and the service.
 The two properties above deliver all three.

-Napier's best neighborhoods
+Napier's best hotel regions

 Marine Parade and the City Centre are where most visitors should start.
 Ahuriri is the one to watch if you want boutique dining on your doorstep and fewer coach groups.